vdhamer/Photo-Club-Hub/.github/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Contributing
-All contributions are welcome.
+Bug fixes and new features are welcome.
-Before investing a lot of coding effort, it might be good to first describe the idea or functional change in the description of `an Issue`.
+Before investing effort in designing, coding testing, and refining features, it is best to first describe the idea or functional change within a new or existing Github `Issue`.
-That allows for some upfront discussion and iteration of the idea.
+That allows for some upfront discussion and prevents wasted effort due to overlapping initiatives.

-You can alternatively submit an `issue` with a tag like ”enhancement" or “bug” without having to do the code changes yourself.
+You can submit an `Issue` with a tag like ”enhancement" or “bug” without commiting to make the code changes yourself.
+Essentially that is an idea, bug, or feature request, rather than an offer to help.

 ### Areas for Contribution

 Possible contributions include adding features, code improvements, ideas on architecture and interface specifications, and possibly even a dedicated backend server.

-Contributions that don't require coding include beta testing, well thought-through feature requests, translations, and SVG icons.
+Contributions that do not involve coding include beta testing, thoughtful and detailed feature requests, translations, and icon design improvements.

 <p align="right">(<a href="#top">back to top</a>)</p>